ψ ENTER

 The Kennedy Women

-Where does the human light persist inside the architectures of power?
+Where does human light persist inside the architectures of power?

 LIGHT \ POWER Exhibition by Vincent Xeus focuses on the Kennedy Women as individuals navigating forces larger than themselves.
 These include lineage, inherited myth, circumstance, chance, and the quiet inertia of history.
 The work turns from the question of who holds power to what it does to interior life.
 They enter an environment shaped by power, whose scale often exceeds what any single life can hold, composed of forces that are at once protective, violent, mythic, and indifferent.